 - Eye and ear protection

 If you need equipment recommendations for this class, please contact us.

 So, you’ve got your permit, and you’ve taken ATP-1 and ATP-2.
 What’s next?
-Now you’re ready for Citizens Pistol, where we take all the skills from previous classes and put them in context.
-The goal of Citizens Pistol is to show average, everyday citizens how to apply their handgun carry fundamentals in the real world.
+Now you’re ready for Defensive Pistol, where we take all the skills from previous classes and put them in context.
+The goal of Defensive Pistol is to show average, everyday citizens how to apply their handgun carry fundamentals in the real world.
 This means taking several new factors into account.
 What measures can you take to avoid facing a defensive shooting scenario in the first place?
 How can you reduce your chances of being selected as a victim?
-And how are fundamental marksmanship techniques affected when we add environmental factors like barriers, bystanders, or tight spaces?
+And how are fundamental marksmanship techniques affected when we add factors like stress, decision making, barriers, or bystanders?